alexpearce/home/_posts/tutorials/2012-07-11-deploying-to-a-vps-with-capistrano.md

 ---
-layout: post
 title: Deploying with Capistrano
-category: Tutorials
-tags: [Capistrano, Ruby, nginx]
+tags: [Tutorials, Capistrano, Ruby, nginx]
 description: A step-by-step tutorial on deploying Ruby and static apps to a VPS with Capistrano.
 ---

-Following on from the previous tutorial on [how to set up a Linux VPS for Ruby apps]({% post_url /tutorials/2012-06-19-setting-up-a-vps %}), we’ll get a simple Ruby site up-and-running by deploying it to our server with [Capistrano](https://github.com/capistrano/capistrano).
+Following on from the previous tutorial on [how to set up a Linux VPS for Ruby apps]({% post_url collections.posts, 'setting-up-a-vps' %}), we’ll get a simple Ruby site up-and-running by deploying it to our server with [Capistrano](https://github.com/capistrano/capistrano).

 Capistrano simplifies many of the common tasks encountered when to deploying an app to one or more servers, allowing a push with a simple `cap deploy`.
 Along with Ruby apps, it can be used to deploy static (HTML) pages.
 The nice thing about using Capistrano rather than something such as [`rsync`](http://www.samba.org/ftp/rsync/rsync.html) is that we can easily pull the latest version from a git repository, as well as rollback to a previous version.

-I will assume that our VPS has been set up as in my [VPS setup]({% post_url /tutorials/2012-06-19-setting-up-a-vps %}) post, but the essentials are:
+I will assume that our VPS has been set up as in my [VPS setup]({% post_url collections.posts, 'setting-up-a-vps' %}) post, but the essentials are:

 * SSH access
 * Ruby